6th Street Bridge FAQs

 How will construction impact the area?

-While details of construction impacts will be confirmed once a contractor is chosen, there are some disruptions we already understand:
+While details of construction impacts will be confirmed once the contract is awarded, there are some disruptions we already understand:

 - 6th Street: Traffic on 6th Street between Cliffe and Anderton avenues will be disrupted during construction.
 The City is committed to working with businesses in the area to ensure access is maintained for customers, staff, deliveries and more.